What Is A CRM?

 Capacity and Ability to Scale

+With this, don’t compromise!
 Whether you've been in business for years or are just starting out, the first thing you should compare between CRM tools is how many contacts each can hold.

-We have absolute faith in you in your business, and you deserve a CRM platform that offers you the storage you need to succeed.
 That doesn't mean overpaying for storage you're not using—rather, you should look for an easy-to-use CRM system that can be scaled up or down to meet your needs.

 Who wants to start over with a new platform every time their business grows?